-SA11 ERI02 Pier Road West
+POLICY SA11 ERIO2 Pier Road West

-1. This site is allocated for residential-led, mixed-use town centre development.
-The design-led approach for optimising site capacity suggests that a minimum of 192 new homes can be achieved on this site along with, as a minimum, the re-provision of the existing floor space for town centre uses..
+This site is allocated for residential-led, mixed-use town centre development.
+The design-led approach for optimising site capacity indicates that, as a minimum, the provision of 190 new homes, along with the provision of ground floor main town centre uses, is achievable on this site, subject to part 2 below.